 The cost to all users will be per quantity of water used and pipeline maintenance based on a proportional per use scale.
 The details and costings are being worked through – residents and rural land holders will be advised as soon as they are finalised.

 Why do we need a pipeline?

-This is the most sustainable and environmentally and cost-effective way of bringing water to Arm End.
-We also looked at other water solutions including a pipeline from Droughty Point, we investigated groundwater, desalination, solar/condensation and trucking in the water.
-The method we are using will use the valuable irrigation suitable water that is currently being wasted into the river.
+This is the most sustainable, environmentally progressive and cost-effective way of bringing water to Arm End.
+We also investigated other water solutions, including a pipeline from Droughty Point, groundwater, desalination, solar/condensation and trucking in the water.
+The water solution method we have approval to use is a valuable resource that can be implemented for social, environmental and economic value.